 Your ability to do this will depend on your credit limit.
 Only people with good incomes and a decent credit score can borrow as much as £5,000 on a credit card.
 But, if that sounds like you, you might be able to get a credit card that gives you 0% interest on purchases.

 Yes, you can.
-You might have to pay a penalty to do so, but check the terms of the loan to see.
+You might have to pay a penalty, so check the terms of the loan.

-There’s also an option to pay overpayments on your loan of up to £8,000 per year without paying any fees.
+There’s also an option to make overpayments of up to £8,000 per year without paying any fees.
 Overpayments of more than £8,000 across the year might incur a cost.

 It stands for annual percentage rate, which is the interest you pay on the total value of your loan.
 The lower your APR, the lower your monthly payments.